Subsurface utility engineering: Standards Australia Committee AS 5488-2013

+The standards was since revised in 2022.

 British Standards Institute PAS 128

 An industry consultation event in January 2012 kicked off the development of a British SUE standard.
 The first technical draft was reviewed by the committee in December 2012 and it was released for public/general industry review in March 2013.
 PAS 128 applies to the detection, verification and location of active, abandoned, redundant or unknown underground utilities and associated surface features that facilitate the location and identification of underground utility infrastructure.
 It sets out the accuracy to which the data is captured for specific purposes, the quality expected of that data and a means by which to assess and indicate the confidence that can be placed in the data.

 Ecuadorian Institute for Standardization NTE INEN 2873

 In March, 2015 the Ecuadorian Institute for Standardization (INEN) have published the Standard NTE INEN 2873 for the Detection and Mapping of Utilities and Underground Infrastructure.
 This Standard establishes procedures for the mapping of utilities for the purposes of reducing the uncertainties created by existing underground utilities.
 Its systematic use can provide both a means for continual improvement in the reliability, accuracy, and precision of future utility records; and immediate value during project development.
 It combines two basic concepts.
 The first concept is the means of classifying the reliability of the existence and location of utilities already installed and hidden in the ground.
 It is used during project development and is a major component of Subsurface Utility Engineering (SUE).
 The second concept is how to specify the recording of utilities exposed during their installation or during maintenance/repair operations so that future records are reliable.
 It is used primarily during utility installation.
 It is fundamentally a traditional survey and documentation function.
 Combining these concepts will lead to a continual reduction in the risks created by underground utilities during future projects involving excavation of any kind.